k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

    parameter values to partially automate this process.
 3. Model uncertainty includes relationships within the operating model that may not be specified correctly (e.g., uncertainty about which stock-recruitment relationship form is correct).
-The user could create multiple operating models (e.g., ones using two unique stock-recruitment relationship forms) to use in different scenarios to capture this uncertainty when running simulations in SSMSE.
+To capture model uncertainty using SSMSE, the user could create multiple operating models (e.g., ones using two unique stock-recruitment relationship forms) to use in different scenarios.
 4. Errors in assessments include specifying incorrect fixed parameter values or functional model structures in the estimation model and observational noise in data resulting in poor estimation of model parameter values.
 Users can